ccall48/lmic_pi/README.md

 Args are:

-p - port of server
+p - port of mqtt server

-h - host of server
+h - host of mqtt server

 a - appeui

 d - deveui

-n - network key
+n - network key (devkey)

-s - session key
+s - session key (artkey)

 e - devaddr of node

 x - arbitrary string of hex bytes to send

-Given the above input it should send the bytes 010203040506 to TTN
+Given the above input it should send the bytes 010203040506 to TTN.